UCI-GDIM32-W25/in-class-activities-miral3-beep/README.md

 Scenario 3: States would be useful for the plants and the players, growth state, players finding the plants.
 ### Activity 4
 https://docs.google.com/document/d/1KHzQUOe_9pFKEXuYQW5sSsAkWXeVOPrjhrICp1-lh7M/edit?tab=t.0
+## Week 6
+### Activity 1
+Performance- Don't use mesh colliders and polygon colliders as the faces can get complicated and then you would have to calculate where it collide vs. using a box or a circle , avoid too many debug logs, using GetComponent(), and always test web builds.
+#
+Gizmos- using gizmos to visualize the collider, bc its own component, it can be used for other objects with a circle collider, they are only visible in the scene, the red arrow can also visualize how fast an object is moving along with direction.
+### Activity 2
+Mira Liu, Luis Chavarin